 - Involvement of other stakeholders

 - Sustainability of the project

-Project outlines should be sent to Ghislaine, our Administrative Manager before November 8, 2021.
-The winner will be announced in our November Newsletter – published at the end of the month.
+Project outlines should be sent to Ghislaine, our Administrative Manager before 15 October 2022.
+The winner will be announced in our monthly newsletter.

 Applications will be judged on the criteria above by the following experts: